Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Prediction Regions for Multiple Uncontrollable Agents

-\textbf{For practitioners. } We summarize our method to obtain the prediction regions in equations \eqref{eq:cp_open_} and \eqref{eq:cp_closed_} via Theorem \ref{thm:proba} in Algorithm \ref{alg:offline}.
-We note that, in order to compute $C_{OL}$ and $C_{CL}$, we sort the corresponding nonconformity scores (after adding $R_{OL}^{(K+1)}:=\infty$ and $R_{CL}^{(K+1):=\infty}$) in nondecreasing order and set $C_{OL}$ and $C_{CL}$ to be the $p$th smallest nonconformity score where $p \coloneqq \lceil (K+1)(1-\delta) \rceil$, as explained in Section \ref{sec:CP}.
+\textbf{For practitioners. } We summarize our method to obtain the prediction regions in equation \eqref{eq:cp_open_} via Theorem \ref{thm:proba} in Algorithm \ref{alg:offline}, which is executed offline.
+We note that, in order to compute $C_{OL}$, we sort the corresponding nonconformity scores (after adding $R_{OL}^{(K+1)}:=\infty$) in nondecreasing order and set $C_{OL}$ to be the $p$th smallest nonconformity score where $p \coloneqq \lceil (K+1)(1-\delta) \rceil$, as explained in Section \ref{sec:CP}.
 Specifically, the variable $p$ is set in line 1.
-We then compute the predictions $\hat{Y}_{\tau|k,i}^{(j)}$ for all calibration data in lines 2-6 and calculate the normalization constants $\sigma_{\tau|k,i}$ over the training data in line 7.
-Finally, we compute the nonconformity scores $R_{OL}^{(j)}$ and $R_{CL}^{(j)}$ for all calibration data in lines 8-10 and apply conformal prediction to obtain $C_{OL}$ and $C_{CL}$ in lines 11-12.
-According to Theorem \ref{thm:proba}, we then obtain the open-loop prediction regions $C_{\tau|0,i}$ and the closed-loop prediction regions $C_{k+1|k,i}$.
+We then compute the predictions $\hat{Y}_{\tau|0,i}^{(j)}$ for all calibration data in lines 2-5 and calculate the normalization constants $\sigma_{\tau|0,i}$ over the training data in line 6.
+Finally, we compute the nonconformity scores $R_{OL}^{(j)}$ for all calibration data in lines 7-9 and apply conformal prediction to obtain $C_{OL}$ in lines 10-11.
+According to Theorem \ref{thm:proba}, we then obtain the open-loop prediction regions $C_{\tau|0,i}$.